 This treatment involves heating the ballast water to reach a temperature that will kill the organisms.
 A separate heating system can be utilized to heat the ballast water in the tanks or the ballast water can be used to cool the ship’s engine, thus disinfecting the organisms from the heat acquired from the engine.
 However, such treatment can take a lot of time before the organisms become inactive and would also increase the corrosion in the tanks.

 Ultrasonic energy is used to produce high energy ultrasound to kill the cells of the organisms in ballast water.
 Such high-pressure ballast water cavitation techniques are generally used in combination with other systems.

 The electric pulse /plasma for ballast water treatment is still in the development stage.
 In this system, short bursts of energy are used to kill the organisms in ballast water.

 In pulse electric field technology, two metal electrodes are used to produce energy pulse in the ballast water at very high power density and pressure.
 This energy kills the organisms in the water.

 In electric plasma technology, a high energy pulse is supplied to a mechanism placed in the ballast water, generating a plasma arc and thus killing the organisms.

 Both these methods are said to have almost the same effect on the organisms.

 A Typical Ballast Treatment Treatment System on Ships

-Most of the ballast water treatment system use 2-3 disinfectant methods together, divided into different stages.
-A general ballast water treatment plant comprises of two stages with one stage using physical separation while the second stage employing some disinfectant technology.
+Most of the ballast water treatment systems use 2-3 disinfectant methods together, divided into different stages.
+A general ballast water treatment plant comprises two stages with one stage using physical separation while the second stage employing some disinfectant technology.
 The choice of treatment system used in combination depends on a variety of factors such as type of ship, space available on the ship, and cost limitations as mentioned before.